 This post may contain affiliate links.
 Please read my disclosure for details at the bottom of this page.
 As an Amazon Associate, I earn from qualifying purchases on this article about the persimmon fruit.
-Learn all about persimmons in Korean cuisine here!
+Learn all about persimmons, otherwise known as gam, in Korean cuisine here!

 During the fall season, when you travel across South Korea, you will undoubtedly see rows of bright orange fruit hanging out to dry in the sun.
 These hanging fruits are persimmons, the edible fruit of numerous different species of trees in the genus of Diospyros.